Albolafia: History

+Origins

 The exact history and origins of the Noria of Albolafia are not clear, although it is known that norias of this kind were a common feature of hydraulic technology across much of the historic Islamic world, including Al-Andalus.
-The Albolafia noria may well have Roman foundations as Romans also used hydraulic mills along the river.
+The Albolafia noria may well have Roman foundations as Romans also used hydraulic mills on the river.
 Four Roman mills are believed to have existed here and were connected by a weir that helped to control the water and direct it to the mills.

 Some authors cite the Albolafia's origins as early as 9th century at the time of Abd ar-Rahman II, who was responsible for improving the gardens of the Alcázar (royal palace) and improving the city's water supply.
 In particular, the 16th-century writer Ambrosio de Morales claimed that the waterwheel existed in the early 9th century, but it's unclear what evidence he had to support this date.
 Sources from the 10th century mention the existence of water mills along this part of the Guadalquivir River.
 The Moroccan historian Ibn Idhari, writing in 1306, likewise claimed that a large noria was built here in the 10th century (presumably during the time of Abd ar-Rahman III).

-20th-century scholar Torres Balbás cited earlier claims by Lévi-Provençal that the noria was built in 1136-37 by Tashfin, the Almoravid governor of Cordoba during the reign of Ali ibn Yusuf.
-This 12th-century Almoravid origin is considered one of the most plausible hypotheses.
-Ricardo Córdoba de la Llave, however, argues that historic Muslim sources are not explicit in their mention of the Albolafia noria in particular and that the evidence of the building's masonry and of nearby medieval structures suggests that the current building was built in the 14th century, though this could have been a reconstruction over an earlier Islamic noria.
-The noria was clearly featured in some 14th-century seals of the council of Cordoba that depict the city's riverbank along with the Mosque-Cathedral.
+Modern scholars have differed on the most likely origins of the structure.
+Leopoldo Torres Balbás, a 20th-century Spanish scholar, supported earlier claims by Lévi-Provençal that the noria was built in 1136-37 by Tashufin, the Almoravid governor of Cordoba during the reign of Ali ibn Yusuf.
+This 12th-century Almoravid origin is considered one of the most plausible and frequently repeated hypotheses.
+Manuel Ocaña Jiménez, another 20th-century scholar, believed that the 9th-century ruler Abd ar-Rahman II was most likely responsible for its construction.
+More recently, archeologists Alberto León Muñoz and Alberto Javier Montejo Córdoba agree with this, arguing that 19th-century photographs of the structure (before later changes) show architectural elements characteristic of the 9th century and indicative of a construction during the reigns of Abd ar-Rahman II or his successor, Muhammad I. Felix Hernández Giménez, who restored the structure in the 20th century, claimed that large parts of the structure could be dated to the time of Alfonso XI in the 14th century, with additional restorations in the 15th century.
+Adding to this, Ricardo Córdoba de la Llave argues that historic Muslim sources are not explicit in their mention of the Albolafia noria in particular and that the evidence of the building's masonry and of nearby medieval structures suggests that the current structure was built in the 14th century, though it could have been a reconstruction over an earlier Islamic noria.